Having a private elevator that opens directly into your New York City apartment sounds swanky—if you can afford it. But is it safe?

 Are these apartments more secure?

-Dilek has seen locking doors like the one Garlin mentioned, as well as steel gates just outside the elevator.
-Cameras with multiple views and alarms are also pretty common.
+Sometimes there are steel gates just outside the elevator.
+And for extra security, cameras with multiple views and alarms are also common.

-Additional precautions also have to be taken if young children are living on the premises.
+Additional precautions also have to be taken if you have young children.
 Garlin has two kids, and in his home, the elevator makes a pinging noise before it arrives on his floor.
 “That is a necessity for me so that I am aware if my kids have called it,” he says.
 “If the bell were silenced, they could easily slip downstairs without my knowledge.”

 Do you have to worry about a stranger getting into the elevator with you?

-In the new construction condo buildings, there is a doorman who controls the access to the building.
+Not really.
+In new construction condo buildings, there is a doorman who controls the access to the building.
 And loft buildings are generally small—only one unit per floor—so you’ll more than likely recognize most of the people in your building.

 And in the event that you ever do find yourself in the elevator with someone unfamiliar, remember that without special key access the door will not open on your floor.

-Does having a private elevator add on to the price of an apartment?
+Does having a private elevator add to the price?